arnoldyb/air_pollution/README.md

 Data was pulled from S3 in `generate_data.py` were then processed in `Model_Preprocessing.ipynb`.
 This step was converted to PySpark after the team decided to expand the size of our bounding box.

+### Alternative models considered
+A number of models were tested, but only random forest, XGBoost's gradient boosted tree regressor, and K Nearest Neighbors provided any meaningful results.
+Other models, including various neural networks, simply guessed around the mean and did not capture any variation in air quality.

 ## Virtual sensing model
-A number of models were tested, but only random forest, XGBoost's gradient boosted tree regressor, and K Nearest Neighbors provided any meaningful results.
-Other models, including various neural networks, simply guessed around the mean and did not capture any variation in air quality. `/VirtualSensing/model_showdown.ipynb` shows the best models for random forest and XGBoost, using hyperparameters found through a series of cross-validation runs.
+`/VirtualSensing/model_showdown.ipynb` shows the best models for random forest and XGBoost, using hyperparameters found through a series of cross-validation runs.
 The random forest model outscores XGBoost in RMSE and $R^2$.
 That model is implemented in `latest_predictions.py`, which runs on a daily basis and calculates hourly readings for each of our grid squares.
 Hourly readings from the previous seven days are averaged and delivered to S3 for use in the UI.

-### Alternative models considered [Sameed]

 ## Location recommendations